-Turn on the lights in your rental.
+Turn on the lights.
 So simple and so effective.
 Suddenly a room looks and feels brighter.
 Please do not take pictures at night or when it is snowing.
-Buy fresh flowers that look summery.
+Buy some fresh and summery-looking flowers.

 The person paying the rent is probably the person sleeping in the master bedroom, so be nice to them.
 Show them a lovely picture of their bedroom.
 And make the bed, for crying out loud!
 No mattress cover shots.
-People choose vacation rentals over hotels for many reasons, but one is for the kitchen, to cook.
-So buy some bananas or apples, put them in a bowl, and make your kitchen look lovely.
+People choose vacation rentals over hotels for many reasons, but one is for the convenience of a kitchen.
+Arrange some lemons, limes, or apples in a bowl, and make your kitchen look clutter–free and lovely.

-Does it all sound too time consuming or complicated?
-Have WeNeedaVacation.com stage and photograph your home.
-I have photographed more than 350 homes on our site with tremendous success.
-Here is a recent testimonial I received this week from a homeowner in Orleans:
+Does it all sound too time-consuming or complicated?
+Have WeNeedaVacation stage and photograph your home.
+I have photographed more than 600 homes on our site with tremendous success.
+Here is a recent testimonial I received from a homeowner in Orleans:

 “The pictures were wonderful!
 You really captured the look I was hoping to achieve.
 Thanks again for a beautiful job!”
-Click here for more information and testimonials.